 Example: Mona has a live-in housekeeper, Dolores.
 Dolores works 16-hour days, often without a break.
 Mona can get physically and emotionally abusive when she thinks Dolores isn’t working hard enough.
 Her abuse includes slapping Dolores and sometimes even hitting her with a mop or broom.
 Dolores finally has enough.
 She hires a Las Vegas injury attorney to sue Mona for violating

 Nevada’s assault and battery laws and for intentionally inflicting emotional distress on Dolores.

-To help you better understand Nevada’s law on the intentional infliction of emotional distress (“IIED”), our Las Vegas personal injury lawyers discuss, below:
+To help you better understand Nevada’s law on the intentional infliction of emotional distress (“IIED”), our Nevada personal injury lawyers discuss, below:

 - 1. The elements of a Nevada claim for intentional infliction of emotional distress